Student & Faculty Profiles

 Jeffrey graduated from West Seneca West Senior High School near Buffalo, and says that “it felt natural” to come to Fisher.
 His sister is a graduate of the College and he has felt like part of the Fisher family ever since her first day on campus.

-The Nursing major serves on the First Generation Scholarship Executive Board and as a Student Ambassador.
-He has spent a lot of time in the Rochester community as a First Generation Scholar working with others to build a new playground in a low-income housing section of the city.
+Jeffrey, a nursing major, serves on the First Generation Scholarship Executive Board and as a Student Ambassador.
+He has spent a lot of time in the Rochester community as a First Generation Scholar, working with others to build a new playground in a low-income housing section of the city.